frederickxd/applegod/README.md

 ### Crafting an apple
 ![image of crafting an apple](img/craft.png)

+If you wanna test the plugin before download, go here: 116.202.106.197:25565 (If the server is not online please contact me on discord)

 ![YourKit](https://www.yourkit.com/images/yklogo.png)

 YourKit supports open source projects with innovative and intelligent tools